DaehwanKimLab/hisat2/docs/_pages/hisat-3n.md

   than 1,000,000. default: 1000.

 * `--unique-only`
   Only output uniquely aligned reads.
+This option may conflict with the hisat2 option `--un`, `--al`, `--un-conc`, and `--al-conc`.
+We will fix this problem in future version.
+Please do not use `--unique-only` if you want to use the hisat2 options above.

 #### Examples:
 * Single-end slam-seq reads (T to C conversion) alignment with standard 3N-index: